h8d13/TERCES/KEKeys/README.md

 > This is for systems that do not package `pam-u2f` directly.
 And builds necessary `.so` files in the expected directory.

 This script helps setup on Arch based distro but packages can be adapted for any by changing pkg man definitions.

+Inside the setup script you will find all instructions needed to integrate fully to your system for it to unlock **sudo, login screen, and display manager**.